GameChangerFinance/dandelion-lite/README.md

 ### Base system install

 As a base system we use **ubuntu-server version 24.04**.
 We use the normal install not the minimal one.
-Also install **OpenSSH** server to allow for system administration.
+Also install **OpenSSH** server to allow for system administration with `sudo apt install openssh-server -y`

 1. When install is completed do `ip -br a` to get the ip address of your newly installed server
 2. From you local system.
 So not on your server do `ssh-copy-id USER_NAME@SERVER_IP` This will copy your ssh keys to the server to allow easy login